-Ken Kavanagh, 52, is in his fourth year as Director of Athletics at Florida Gulf Coast University, having accomplished a great deal in his career to date.
+Ken Kavanagh, 53, is in his fifth year as Director of Athletics at Florida Gulf Coast University.
 Kavanagh, the second full-time athletic director in school history, began his duties at FGCU in June of 2009.

-Over his three-plus years in Southwest Florida, Kavanagh has helped FGCU reach new levels of success on the field, in the classroom and in the community.
-The Eagles have won a combined 11 Atlantic Sun regular season titles, six A-Sun Tournament titles just halfway through its second year of eligibility and three consecutive Coastal Collegiate Swimming Association championships.
-Also in those three-plus years, FGCU’s student-athletes have achieved a 3.0 cumulative GPA in all seven semesters, highlighted by a record 3.27 GPA in the spring of 2012, and have cumulated over 12,000 hours of community service.
+Over his first four years in Southwest Florida, Kavanagh has helped FGCU reach new levels of success on the field, in the classroom and in the community.
+The Eagles have won a combined 11 Atlantic Sun regular-season titles, seven A-Sun Tournament titles and four consecutive Coastal Collegiate Swimming Association (CCSA) championships.

-In the Fall of 2012, FGCU made a clean sweep of the Atlantic Sun regular season team championships, as both men’s and women’s soccer pieced together three-peats and the volleyball program used a 15-game conference win streak to claim its third crown in six years.
-Men’s and women’s soccer both hosted their respective A-Sun Tournaments due to being the No. 1 seed and were just one of two programs in the country to win both conference tournaments.
-Through the fall, the three sports combined for a 29-4-2 record in A-Sun action.
+In the Fall, FGCU made a clean sweep of the Atlantic Sun regular-season team championships, as both men’s and women’s soccer pieced together three-peats and the volleyball program used a 15-game conference win streak to claim its third crown in six years – the three sports combined for a 29-4-2 record in A-Sun action.
+The soccer squads were one of just two programs in the country to win both conference tournaments; in both cases defending their titles and earning their second consecutive NCAA tourney berths.

 In 2011-12, FGCU was the only Division I school in the nation to win both its regular season and tournament title in both men’s and women’s soccer, and one of just 15 schools to have both its men’s and women’s basketball program advance to its respective conference tournament championship game.
 Women’s basketball’s A-Sun regular season title was its third in five years, as it posted the third undefeated season in conference history, but was the first to go 18-0.
 The softball program became the first team in school history to win an NCAA Tournament game, defeating No. 5 Florida in its first game in the Gainesville Regional.